apache/cxf/distribution/src/main/release/samples/oauth/README.txt

             Port number is defined in pom.xml.

-	Both client and server modules sepends on Spring 3, so you need to use CXF spring3 profile.
+	Both client and server modules depend on Spring 3, so you need to use CXF spring3 profile.
 	You can build both client and server modules using command:

 			mvn clean install